* This information replaces all prior policies related to Travel (FIS 411, FIS 102-08, FIS 410-21, FIS 410-29 & university policy for Air Travel)

 b) Reimbursement requests are to be submitted within 60 days of the completion of business travel.

-c) If an employee does not submit a reimbursement request within 60 days of the completion of business travel, reimbursement will be subject to withholding taxes and reported on the employee's W-2.
+c) If a traveler does not submit a reimbursement request within 60 days of the completion of business travel, reimbursement will be subject to applicable tax reporting and withholding.

 d) Reimbursement requests should be submitted prior to the close of the fiscal year (June 30th) in which the cost was incurred.
 Otherwise, the traveler must provide an estimate of costs to their supervisor so that the expense can be recorded in the appropriate period.